nandakishorkoka/Behavioural-Cloning/writeup_report.md

 * Convolution Layer with Filter Depth of 48 with Kernel Size 5x5 with ReLU activations
 * Convolution Layer with Filter Depth of 64 with Kernel Size 3x3 with ReLU activations
 * Convolution Layer with Filter Depth of 96 with Kernel Size 3x3 with ReLU activations
+* Convolution Layer with Filter Depth of 128 with Kernel Size 3x3 with ReLU activations
-* FC Layer 128 units
+* FC Layer 64 units
 * FC Layer 32 units
 * FC Layer 8 units
 * Output 1 unit